Skip to Content

 I love making my own spice blends.
 When I make them at home, I can get them to taste exactly the way I want and I can make a large batch for a fraction of the price of packaged seasoning, especially when I buy the individual ingredients in bulk.

 We use this homemade taco seasoning all the time.
 In fact, as soon as we finish a batch, we make another, so it’s ready for next time.
-I love that you can play with the flavours a bit, depending on what you feel like at the time.
+I love that you can play with the flavors a bit, depending on what you feel like at the time.

 Most of the blends I buy in the store are either bland or overpowering.
 And most store-bought seasoning blends are extremely high in salt, even the low-sodium options.

 This blend contains a small amount of salt, less than two teaspoons for the entire batch.
-However, you can easily omit the salt if you need a no-salt taco seasoning, and it will not sacrifice the flavour.
+However, you can easily omit the salt if you need a no-salt taco seasoning, and it will not sacrifice the flavor.

 You control the flavour – By blending your own spices, you control how spicy or salty it is.
 You also avoid things like extra preservatives, msg, and anti-caking agents.